simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 ### Recursion

 Another way to execute multiple times a specific code block, is by using recursion.
 We talk about recursion when a function call itself.
+In the following example, `count` is a recursive function.

 ```c
 #include <stdio.h>